 - 12 ounces white chocolate, finely chopped Use a good quality baking bar like ghirardelli or baker's

-- Prep: Line a large cookie sheet with foil.
-Crush your candy canes and add to a ziploc bag.
+- Prep: Line a large cookie sheet with aluminum foil.
+Unwrap your candy canes and add to a ziploc bag.
 Smash them with a rolling pin to crush them up.
 Finely chop your chocolates.

 - Assemble the Peppermint Bark: Reserve a spoonful or two of semi-sweet chocolate for adding on top of your peppermint bark, if desired (this can help you create more dramatic swirls).
-Pour the semi sweet chocolate onto your baking sheet, and spread it evenly (it won't cover the whole cookie sheet, but it'll cover a lot of it).
-Add the white chocolate on top, and spread it over the semi-sweet.
+Pour the melted semi-sweet chocolate onto your prepared baking sheet, and spread it into an even layer (it won't cover the whole cookie sheet, but it'll cover a lot of it).
+Pour the melted white chocolate on top, and spread it over the semi-sweet.
 Use a butter knife or toothpick to create swirls in the chocolate.
-Add any extra semi-sweet chocolate, if desired, in small spots here and there, and swirl it into the white chocolate for an extra dramatic look (this is what I did!).Sprinkle your crushed candy canes on top.
-Let set at room temp (or use the fridge to speed this up!) until completely hardened.
+Add any remaining melted chocolate, if desired, in small spots here and there, and swirl it into the white chocolate for an extra dramatic look (this is what I did!).Sprinkle your crushed candy canes on top.
+Let it set up at room temp (or use the fridge to speed this up!) until completely hardened.

-- Serve + Store: Break into pieces once completely set.
+- Serve + Store: Break into small pieces once completely set.
 Enjoy!
 Store in an airtight container in the fridge.
 Place peppermint bark in layers, with wax paper between each layer.
-This lasts for weeks and weeks in the fridge, or 1-2 months in the freezer.
+This lasts for 2-4 weeks in the fridge, or 1-2 months in the freezer.